menu icon

 Home » Home Decor Patterns » Coasters and Table Decor

-Spring is here, and what better way to welcome it than by enjoying your tea with a cute Crochet Flower Coaster?
+Spring is here, and what better way to welcome it than by enjoying your tea with a cute Crochet Cherry Blossom Coaster Pattern?
 These crochet Sakura or cherry blossom coasters may look difficult to make, but they're easy to create for intermediate crocheters!

 Finished crochet cherry blossom coasters.